he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monster/Grikkitog.md

 ---
 **Speed** 20 feet; burrow 20 feet
 <span class="in-box-ability">**Melee** <span class="action-icon">1</span> jaws +29 [+24/+19] (magical), **Damage** 3d12+14 piercing plus barbed maw</span><span class="in-box-ability">**Barbed Maw** Upon Striking a creature with its jaws, the grikkitog can extend its barbed teeth, immobilizing the target unless it succeeds at a DC 34 Reflex save.
-While [[Immobilized]], the victim takes 3d8 persistent bleed damage and the grikkitog feeds upon its flesh.
+While [[DATABASE/condition/Immobilized|immobilized]], the victim takes 3d8 persistent bleed damage and the grikkitog feeds upon its flesh.
 The creature is immobilized until the grikkitog ends the effect as a free action or the target succeeds at a DC 38 check to Escape.
 The grikkitog can immobilize any number of creatures with these maws.</span><span class="in-box-ability">**Earth Glide** The grikkitog can Burrow through dirt and stone at its full burrow Speed, leaving no tunnels or signs of its passing.</span>

 ###  Grikkitog Origins